-There is a diocesan-recommended formula based on the teacher salary scales to determine administrator salaries.
-(Refer to Administrator Salary Worksheet-Form C) On a case-by-case basis, an administrator's salary is negotiated by the pastor and/or superintendent.
+There is a diocesan-recommended formula based on the teacher salary scale to determine administrator salaries (Refer to Administrator Salary Worksheet-Form C).
+This calculation should serve as a minimum salary.
+On a case-by-case basis, an administrator's salary is negotiated by the pastor and/or superintendent.